 |Commodity||Index||Prev Day||Avg.
 Basis||Month||Prev Day|

-The national average SRW wheat basis for Thursday is at 20 cents under the July futures, unchanged from Wednesday's basis.
+The national average SRW wheat basis for Wednesday is at 49 cents under the December futures, 1 cent stronger than Tuesday's basis.

 HARD RED WINTER WHEAT: